Pitt Meadows Road and Rail Improvements Project

 Vancouver Fraser Port Authority

-This project does not include CP’s proposed Logistics Park: Vancouver, proposed for south of the Vancouver Intermodal Facility.
+This project does not include CPKC’s proposed Logistics Park: Vancouver, proposed for south of the Vancouver Intermodal Facility.
 The port authority is not responsible for communications surrounding the logistics park as it is not part of the Pitt Meadows Road and Rail Improvements Project.

 City of Pitt Meadows

-The City of Pitt Meadows is working closely with the port authority and CP to ensure the project meets the needs of the community – including improved safety, enhanced access and connections, reduced travel times for road users, and better emergency response.
+The City of Pitt Meadows has been working closely with the port authority and CPKC to ensure the project meets the needs of the community – including improved safety, enhanced access and connections, reduced travel times for road users, and better emergency response.
 They are working with project partners to explore feasible noise and vibration mitigation options, long-term effects on traffic and changes to the character of the community.
 The City is also working closely with the Pitt Meadows Heritage and Museum Society to find suitable locations for the Hoffmann and Son Machine Shop and the General Store Heritage buildings.

 The Pitt Meadows Road and Rail Improvements Project enables the City of Pitt Meadows and residents to play a role in shaping the future of their community.